StroeerSE/StroeerBeaconSDK_iOS/README.md

 The SDK may have one of the following three states:

 #### SPXStateNone
-This is the default state before you have not done anything.
+This is the default state before you have done anything.
 In this state scanning isn't active and no delegate method will be called.
 In order to switch to another state you have to call the `startScan` method.

 #### SPXStateBluetoothCheck
 In this state the SDK will check if bluetooth is turned on.